dagargo/overwitch/README.md

 As with other autotools project, you need to run the commands below.
 There are a few options available.

 * If you just want to compile the command line applications, pass `CLI_ONLY=yes` to `./configure`.
 * If you do not want to use the JSON devices files, pass `JSON_DEVS_FILE=no` to `./configure`.
 This is useful to eliminate GLIB dependencies when building the library.
 In this case, the devices configuration used are the ones in the source code.
-See the [`adding devices`](#adding-devices) section for more information.

 ```
 autoreconf --install